A topic from the subject of Biochemistry in Chemistry.

 9. Start the timer and incubate the test tubes for 30 minutes.

-• The control test tubes will show no visible change in the egg white protein solution, indicating the absence of enzyme activity.
+• The control test tubes will show no significant change (minimal digestion).

-• The incubation time of 30 minutes allows for sufficient time for the enzymes to break down the egg white protein solution.
+• The incubation time of 30 minutes allows sufficient time for enzyme activity, but the extent of digestion may vary.

-• The use of a water bath set at 37°C simulates the body temperature, which is the optimal temperature for enzyme activity.
+• The use of a water bath set at 37°C simulates body temperature, the optimal temperature for these enzymes.

 Significance: